afnid/CoreEFI/README.md

 <li>Compiles with gcc-arm-none for the STM32F4 series of ARM processors</li>
 <li>Can compile and run on the Linux command-line for testing.</li>
 </ol>

+Initial development started on an Arduino UNO, but switched to a Mega because 2k of ram is just not enough!
+Then switched to the Due because the Mega timers combined with the 16mhz clock rate was pathetic.
+The original system I used for my model also runs at 16mhz, so looking forward to seeing how accuate it really is.
+I would hope most of it is written in assembly and with much better timer resolution.
+Still I would like to think that I can make the Arduino Mega perform better than this 25 year old efi computer.

 <h2>Architecture</h2>